Post Consumer Recycled Plastic vs Virgin Plastic: A Sustainable Choice

 4. Pelletisation

-The resulting plastic resin is cooled, solidified, and cut into small pellets known as virgin plastic pellets.
-These pellets are then packaged and shipped to manufacturers for creating various plastic products.
+The resulting plastic resin is cooled and solidified.
+Then cut into small pellets known as virgin plastic pellets.
+These pellets are then packaged and shipped to manufacturers to create various plastic products.

 Carbon Footprint – PCR vs Virgin Plastic